brandon-rhodes/pycon2010-mighty-dictionary/presentation.rst

 ::

  d = {}
- # Again, an empty dict has 8 elements
+ # Again, an empty dict has 8 slots
+ # Let's start filling it with keys

 .. image:: figures/insert0.png